-Oven Vent Location -Models with Coil Elements
+Oven Vent Location - Models with Coil Elements

 The oven is vented through the right rear coil element.
-When the oven is on, warm air is released through the vent.
+When the oven is on, warmair is released through the vent.
 This venting is necessary for proper air circulation in the oven and good baking results.
 DO NOT block the vent.
 Doing so may cause cooking failures, fire or damage to the appliance.

-Oven Vent Location -Models with Ceramic Glass Cooktop
+Oven Vent Location - Models with Ceramic Glass Cooktop

-The oven vent is located at right rear of the surface cooktop.
+The oven vent is located at right side of the front panel and visible when the oven door is open.
 When the oven is on, hot air is released through the vents.
 This venting is necessary for proper air circulation in the oven and good baking results.
-DO NOT block the vent.
-Doing so may cause cooking failures, fire or damage to the appliance.